bkaradzic/GENie/README.md

 -------

-Initial version of **GENie** is fork of Premake 4.4 beta 5, and there is no intention to keep it in sync with it.
+Initial version of **GENie** is fork of Premake 4.4 beta 5, and there is no intention to keep it compatible with it.

 ## Changelog (since fork)